Elektrosammler/StoneCalculator/README.md

-To run the Programm you need 4Gb of RAM, which the compiler needs to know.
+To run the Programm you need 4Gb of heap memory, which the compiler needs to know.